 • Symposium Chair: Bharat Ahuja, IISc

-• Symposium Co-Chair: Dr. Priti Bangal, Nature Conservation Foundation
+• Symposium Co-chair: Dr Priti Bangal, Nature Conservation Foundation

 Mixed species animal groups (MSGs) are defined as moving groups of animals that are formed and maintained by interactions between participating species.
 Such groups are diverse with respect to taxa, habitats they occur in and the duration for which they persist.
 MSGs include migratory associations that may last several months such as groups formed between various ungulate species in the grasslands of Africa, feeding associations formed between passerine birds in evergreen forests that can be measured by the minute, or ephemeral associations between reef-fish.
 The widespread prevalence of such groups raises interesting questions about the costs incurred and benefits derived for different participating species.
 By participating in such groups species derive a range of foraging or antipredator related benefits while minimizing the costs of intraspecific competition typically associated with single-species groups.
 The Indian subcontinent remains heavily understudied in the MSG context despite growing evidence that such groups have the potential to impact local species diversity, and ecosystem trophodynamics.
 We are only beginning to understand the important role these groups play in influencing community processes and their underlying mechanisms – such as habitat modification or altering the landscape of fear in a given ecosystem.
 This symposium aims to highlight how monitoring such groups and the functional roles they play in their ecosystems can leverage conservation of habitats and species.
 Our symposium will serve as a gregarious platform bringing together researchers, conservationists and students to share research on the ecology and behaviour of such mixed-species associations ranging from terrestrial to marine ecosystems and across a range of vertebrate taxa.